 - learning assessments to inform remedial programs that mitigate losses in learning.

-In late March 2020, the UNICEF office in Benin received a GPE grant of US$140,000 to support the Ministry of Education.
+In late March 2020, the UNICEF office in Bangladesh received a GPE grant of US$140,000 to support the Ministry of Education.
 The grant was used to:

 - kick off a discussion on the remote learning platform